Victoria's Secret Fashion Show models and performers

 Supermodel Karlie Kloss posted a photo of herself in wings on Twitter in August, writing, “See you in Shanghai.”

-Bella and Gigi Hadid have also shared social media posts indicating that they will be part of the show.
+Bella Hadid shared an Instagram post indicating she will be part of the show in August.
 “Congrats to all of the beautiful ladies I will be walking beside.
 I can't wait!”
 Bella wrote on Instagram in an Aug.
 26 post.

+Her sister, fellow model Gigi Hadid, was expected to be in the show per an August Instagram post.
+However, Gigi later announced on Twitter that she wouldn't be able to make it.
+"I’m so bummed I won’t be able to make it to China this year," she wrote.
+"Love my VS family, and will be with all my girls in spirit!!"

+The news comes after Gigi faced accusations in February that she had made fun of Asians in a video, the New York Daily News reports.
+The model apologized on Weibo in September.

 Both Hadid sisters are known for their large social media followings and high-profile relationships: Bella Hadid previously dated singer The Weeknd, while Gigi Hadid is currently dating former One Direction member Zayn Malik.